vessap/vessap/README.md

 ## Feature extraction

-To run our feature extraction demo please execute the 'Demo 3' in the run file.
-The Demo will extract the centerlines, bifurcation points and radius for an exemplary patch of 500x500x50 pixel (filename) from our presented dataset.
-The extracted features will be output as a Nifti files.
-Further the skeleton length, number of bifurcation points, maximum radius and average radius will be returned in the terminal.
+The feature extraction extracts the skeleton length, number of bifurcation points, maximum radius and average radius.

 #### Use your own data

-To extract features from your own images, please upload your segmented data in an itk-comaptible format first.
+To extract features from your own images, please have segmented data in an itk-comaptible format first.
 If you do not have a binary segmentation please run the the [Segmenting data](#test) routine on your images first.
 The following arguments can be passed through the terminal:

     -- help
     parser = argparse.ArgumentParser(description='Extract Centerlines, Bifurcations and Radius from binary vessel segmentation')